khalidjshaikh/ecosaveinc/README.md

 # Learn Terraform - Provision an EKS Cluster

 This repo is a companion repo to the [Provision an EKS Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-eks-cluster), containing
 Terraform configuration files to provision an EKS cluster on AWS.
+[Git repository](https://github.com/hashicorp/learn-terraform-provision-eks-cluster)

 ## Terraform